MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 The permissions set by the filesystem and the file sharing protocol control access to the files.
 You can't use the **Credential** parameter of the **Microsoft.PowerShell.PSResourceGet** cmdlets to access to the files using alternate user credentials.
+When using a file sharing protocol, like NFS or SMB, be sure to follow the recommended guidance for securing the protocol.
+For more information about securing SMB on Windows, see [SMB security enhancements][09].

 The **Microsoft.PowerShell.PSResourceGet** module supports all search scenarios for file share repositories.